John Michael D'Arcy

 John Michael D'Arcy (August 18, 1932 – February 3, 2013) was an American prelate of the Roman Catholic Church.
 He served as the eighth bishop of the Diocese of Fort Wayne-South Bend in Indiana from 1985 to 2009.
 He previously served as an auxiliary bishop of the Archdiocese of Boston in Massachusetts from 1974 to 1985.

 Biograph

 Early life

-John D'Arcy was born on August 18, 1932, in Boston, Massachusetts, to Irish immigrants.
-His parents were Michael and Margaret (Moran) D'Arcy.
+John D'Arcy was born on August 18, 1932, in Boston, Massachusetts.
+His parents, Michael and Margaret (Moran) D'Arcy, were Irish immigrants..
 He had three sisters: Mrs. Mary Caprio, Sister Anne, and Mrs. Joan Sheridan.
 He entered St. John's Seminary in Boston in September 1949.

+Priesthood

-D'Arcy was ordained to the priesthood for the Archdiocese of Boston on February 2, 1957.
-D'Arcy attended the Pontifical University of St. Thomas Aquinas in Rome from from 1965 to 1968, earning a doctorate in spiritual theology.
+D'Arcy was ordained to the priesthood in Boston for the Archdiocese of Boston on February 2, 1957, by Cardinal Richard James Cushing.
+D'Arcy attended the Pontifical University of St. Thomas Aquinas in Rome from 1965 to 1968, earning a doctorate in spiritual theology.
 He served as spiritual director and professor of spiritual theology at St. John's Seminary from 1968 to 1985, and also as pastor of St. Mary Star of the Sea Parish in Beverly, Massachusetts.